l0cks-acab/EnderFlare/README.md

 ## Features

-- Custom item (Ender Flare) that can be spawned with the `/givepearl` command.
+- Custom item (Ender Flare) that can be crafted with the `/craftpearl` command.
 - Uses the skin: [Ender Flare Skin](https://steamcommunity.com/sharedfiles/filedetails/?id=3278321692).
-- Teleports the player to the location where a thrown flare lands.
+- Teleports the player to the location where a thrown custom flare lands.
 - Sends a chat message to the player when they throw an Ender Flare.
+- Admins can use the `/givepearl` command to give Ender Flares to players.

+## Crafting

+- Use the command `/craftpearl` to craft an Ender Flare.
+- Crafting recipe: 50 Metal Fragments, 5 Low Grade Fuel, 1 High Quality Metal.
+- You will receive 5 Ender Flares per craft.
+- If you do not have enough resources, the message will display: `To craft Ender Flares you must have [red]50x Metal Frags, 5x Low Grade & 1 HQM![/red]`.

 ## Usage

-1. Use the command `/givepearl` to receive an Ender Flare.
+1. Use the command `/craftpearl` to craft Ender Flares.
-2. Throw the Ender Flare in the game.
+2. Throw an Ender Flare in the game.
 3. After 1.5 seconds, you will be teleported to the location where the flare lands.
 4. A chat message will notify you that you have thrown an Ender Flare.